Sustainable tourism: Sustainable transport and mobility

 Tourism can be related to travel for leisure, business and visiting friends and relatives and can also include means of transportation related to tourism.
 Without travel there is no tourism, so the concept of sustainable tourism is tightly linked to a concept of sustainable transport.
 Two relevant considerations are tourism's reliance on fossil fuels and tourism's effect on climate change.
+A 2024 review of sustainable tourism research found that most studies focus on destinations rather than the transport systems that generate the majority of emissions.
+The authors argue that sustainable tourism cannot be achieved without addressing origin-to-destination travel and integrating transport planning, geography, and emission data into tourism research and policy frameworks.
 72 percent of tourism's CO2 emissions come from transportation, 24 percent from accommodations, and 4 percent from local activities.
 Aviation accounts for 55% of those transportation CO2 emissions (or 40% of tourism's total).
 However, when considering the impact of all greenhouse gas emissions, of condensation trails and induced cirrus clouds, aviation alone could account for up to 75% of tourism's climate impact.

 The International Air Transport Association (IATA) considers an annual increase in aviation fuel efficiency of 2 percent per year through 2050 to be realistic.
 However, both Airbus and Boeing expect the passenger-kilometers of air transport to increase by about 5 percent yearly through at least 2020, overwhelming any efficiency gains.
 By 2050, with other economic sectors having greatly reduced their CO2 emissions, tourism is likely to be generating 40 percent of global carbon emissions.
 The main cause is an increase in the average distance traveled by tourists, which for many years has been increasing at a faster rate than the number of trips taken.
 "Sustainable transportation is now established as the critical issue confronting a global tourism industry that is palpably unsustainable, and aviation lies at the heart of this issue."

 The European Tourism Manifesto has also called for an acceleration in the development of cycling infrastructure to boost local clean energy travel.
 Deployment of non-motorized infrastructures and the re-use of abandoned transport infrastructure (such as disused railways) for cycling and walking has been proposed.
 Connectivity between these non-motorized routes (greenways, cycle routes) and main attractions nearby (i.e. Natura2000 sites, UNESCO sites, etc.) has also been requested.
-It has also called for sufficient and predictable rail infrastructure funding, and a focus on digital multimodal practices, including end-to-end ticketing (such as Interrail), all of which are in-line with the EU’s modal shift goal.
+It has also called for sufficient and predictable rail infrastructure funding, and a focus on digital multimodal practices, including end-to-end ticketing (such as Interrail), all of which are in-line with the EU's modal shift goal.

 Global tourism accounts for about eight percent of global greenhouse gas emissions.
 This percentage takes into account airline transportation as well as other significant environmental and social impacts that are not always beneficial to local communities and their economies.